 An eviction letter arrived two days later, crumpled and tear stained by the time Tito came home.
 Juana clutched it in her hand as she dashed down the steps to meet him, a wild look in her eyes.

 Tito read the letter right there on the road.
 It was short.
 No mistaking what it all meant.
 A public housing development would be built for families of low income and their solid little house was included in the land that would be used.
 Someone from the city would inspect their property and tell them how much it was worth.
 There was nothing in the letter about having a choice.
 The city would buy the house in several months.

 Tito couldn’t imagine living anywhere besides Chavez Ravine.
 He felt dizzy, emptiness swallowing him whole.

 Neighbors gathered in the street.
 Tito left Juana inside crying and joined the group, gripping Arky’s hot little hand.
 Everyone had received the letter.
 Pancha was furious.
-She’d already talked to the Arechiga family in Palo Verde who said, hell no, they were not going to leave no matter what the damn letter said.

 “I won’t move for all the money in the world,” said Ruben Frias, a well-built man with bulging arm muscles earned from building roads.

 “Your house is like a shack,” said Pancha.
 “I don’t think they’ll give you much for it.”

 Ruben shrugged.
 “Yeah, it’s kind of rickety.
 I don’t have the money to fix it up.”

 Pancha sniffed.
 “You’ve got plenty of money on Friday nights to buy booze.”